-Most of the negative-rate bonds are from the central banks for Japan, Germany, and France but many countries are now joining on the trend.
+Most of the negative-rate bonds are from the central banks of Japan, Germany, and France but many countries are now joining the trend.

 Meanwhile, in the U.S., the Federal Reserve raised interest rates this past December from 0.50% to 0.75% and more increases are suggested to come.
 After the election of Trump, the benchmark 10-year Treasury yield shot up to an eight-month high and the benchmark 30-year yield hit 2.80% for the first time in 2016.

 Everything seems to be aligned with higher interest rates in America but we live in a global economy with very low, or negative, rates overseas.
 Higher U.S. interest rates would likely attract overseas investors, which would pump U.S. bond prices up, and push yields back down.

 It looks like gloomy days are ahead but the fall in interest rates has already hurt returns even for the large institutional investors.
 Here in Canada, our national social security program, the Canada Pension Plan (CPP), has taken a huge hit this quarter and some are starting to worry.

 A decline in North American fixed income markets and seasonal cash outflows cause net assets of the CPP Fund to dip below $300 billion. – Barbara Shecter